-- 1) You and each Member of your family must choose a PCP. - 2) To receive Covered Benefits you must use Plan Providers, except as noted below. - 3) If you have a Medical Emergency, you should go to the nearest emergency facility or call 911 or other local emergency number.
+- You and each Member of your family must choose a PCP from either the Preferred or Standard Network. - To receive Covered Benefits you must use Plan Providers, except as noted below. - When you use Preferred Providers, your Member Cost Sharing is lower. - When you use Standard Providers, your Member Cost sharing is higher. - If you need care from a specialist, you must contact your PCP for a Referral.
+See section I.D.7.
+Services That Do Not Require a Referral for exceptions. - If you have a Medical Emergency, you should go to the nearest emergency facility or call 911 or other local emergency number.
 You do not need a Referral for Medical Emergency Services.